opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 categories:
   - technical-posts
 meta_keywords: MCP, Agentic, Agent, Model context protocol, root cause analysis, MCP client, OpenTelemetry, LLM integration, observability agent
-meta_description: Learn how to integrate Amazon Q Developer CLI with OpenSearch's agentic AI tools via Model Context Protocol (MCP) to extract analytics and insights using natural language queries.
-This guide demonstrates setup, configuration and usage examples for developers and data engineers.
+meta_description: Learn how to integrate the Amazon Q Developer CLI with OpenSearch's agentic AI tools through the Model Context Protocol (MCP) to extract analytics and insights using natural language queries.
+This guide demonstrates setup and configuration and provides usage examples for developers and data engineers.
 ---

 As search evolves from text-based inputs to conversational, interactive experiences, the power of agentic AI is unlocking new ways to connect with systems, applications, and large language models (LLMs).
 Recently, we released a [Model Context Protocol](https://opensearch.org/blog/introducing-mcp-in-opensearch/) (MCP) server for OpenSearch as an open-source solution.
-In this blog post, we'll show you how you can integrate the [Amazon Q Developer](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line.html)command line interface (CLI) with OpenSearch's agentic AI tools using MCP.
-W'll demonstrate step-by-step how you can extract impactful analytics and insights into your applications using natural language.
+In this blog post, we'll show you how you can integrate the [Amazon Q Developer CLI](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line.html) with OpenSearch's agentic AI tools using MCP.
+We'll demonstrate step by step how you can extract impactful analytics and insights into your applications using natural language.

 Whether you're a developer, data engineer, or solutions architect, this guide will walk you through the transformative potential of AI-powered capabilities in OpenSearch, helping you deliver more intelligent and efficient search experiences.